-Types of Abuse
+Appendix 1: Types of Abuse

 Abuse is defined as a form of maltreatment of a child.
 Somebody may abuse or neglect a child by inflicting harm, or by failing to act to prevent harm.
+Harm can include the impact of witnessing ill treatment of others.
+This can be particularly relevant in relation to the impact on children of all forms of domestic abuse, including where they see, hear or experience its effects.

 They may be abused by an adult or adults, or another child or children.